chandangowda7/removeroggy/README.md

 ## Method

 The code doesn't work according to the intention.
-Make it succeed.
+Make succeed.

 Don't forget to update this file after fixing the code.